 1. Who will qualify for the US National Championships?

 Students who finish in the top half of their division, inclusive of ties, at the site where they take the National Qualifying Exam will qualify for the National Championships.
-Likewise, we will tally all of the scores from every Varsity and Junior Varsity student across the country and announce the National Median Scores by January 10, February 10, and March 10 for the C, B, and A Set Exams respectively.
-For the Middle School and Elementary divisions, we will tally the scores that we have as of March 1, 2018 and announce the National Median Scores within the following week.
+Likewise, we will tally all of the scores from every Varsity and Junior Varsity student across the country as of December 31 (for C Set), January 31 (for B Set), and February 28 (for A Set) and announce the respective National Median Scores within 7-10 days of those dates.

-Students who had scored at or higher than the National Median Score for their division on their version of the Qualifying Exam will also qualify for the National Championships.
+Students who had scored at or higher than the National Median Score for their division on their version of the Qualifying Exam will then also qualify for the National Championships.
 For each version of the National Qualifying Exam and for each age division it encompasses, there will be a separate National Median Score.
-Note that Middle School and Elementary Division students who take the Junior Varsity Exams do not have a separate Division for those, but instead have their scores included with all other Junior Varsity scores for purposes of determining the Medians and seeing if they qualify for Nationals.

 2. How do I register?
 Is advanced registration required?